Local couple purchases Snowstar ski park, saves it from closing

 “We are firm believers in sharing our success with other businesses in the community and trying to work together," Jennifer said.
 "As small business owners ourselves it’s important for us to work together."

 In addition to the new attractions, the couple is also working to host more events at the ski park’s roughly 79-acre location.

 “We were able to work with the Rock Island County Zoning, and we’re going to be able to have more outdoor activities now because of that,” Jennifer said.

-A couple events she mentioned as possibilities for the future were an Oktoberfest celebration, a Fourth of July party, receptions, corporate events and weddings.
+A couple of events she mentioned as possibilities for the future were an Oktoberfest celebration, a Fourth of July party, receptions, corporate events and weddings.